awsdocs/aws-cdk-guide/doc_source/tokens.md

 ${TOKEN[Bucket.Name.1234]}
 ```

 This is how the AWS CDK encodes a token whose value is not yet known at construction time, but will become available later\.
 The AWS CDK calls these placeholders *tokens*\.
-In this case, it’s a token encoded as a string\.
+In this case, it's a token encoded as a string\.

 You can pass this string around as if it was the name of the bucket, such as in the following example, where the bucket name is specified as an environment variable to an AWS Lambda function\.

 ```
-const bucket = new s3.Bucket(this, 'Bucket');
+const bucket = new s3.Bucket(this, 'MyBucket');

 const fn = new lambda.Function(stack, 'MyLambda', {
   // ...